Albert King: Artistry

+Legacy and influence

-King influenced other guitarists, including Jimi Hendrix, Mick Taylor, Derek Trucks, Warren Haynes, Mike Bloomfield and Joe Walsh (the James Gang guitarist spoke at King's funeral).
+King influenced numerous guitarists, including Jimi Hendrix, Mick Taylor, Derek Trucks, Duane Allman, Eric Clapton, Warren Haynes, Mike Bloomfield, and Joe Walsh (the James Gang guitarist spoke at King's funeral).
 He also influenced his contemporaries Albert Collins and Otis Rush.
 He was often cited by Stevie Ray Vaughan as having been his greatest influence.
 Eric Clapton has said that his work on the 1967 Cream hit "Strange Brew" and throughout the album Disraeli Gears was inspired by King.